| | ForewordThis pamphlet is designed to help

 without knowing exactly what you're getting into.
 Extensive

 repairs to correct such defects may be very expensive.
+If you believe the home you are

 buying is in need of storm doors and windows, added insulation or